wp-plugins/rencontre/readme.txt

 07/05/2015 : Update 1 : Admin can now block a member.

 08/05/2015 : Update 2 : Option to send an email for a smile.

+19/05/2015 : Update 3 : CSS responsive and homogeneous.

 = 1.5 =
 16/03/2015 : Change main language from French to English